Introducing DCISionRT® – empowering women with breast cancer

 DCIS is the presence of abnormal cells inside a milk duct in one or both breasts.
 DCIS is considered the earliest form of breast cancer and is sometimes referred to as Stage 0 (zero).
 DCIS is non-invasive, meaning it has not spread out from the milk duct, and has a lower risk of progressing to invasive breast cancer.

-DCIS itself is not considered life threatening, however, a recent study suggested that women with DCIS have a 3-fold increased risk of death of breast cancer compared with women without DCIS because of the variations in treatment practice, due to geographical access and differing clinic protocols.5,6
+DCIS itself is not considered life threatening, however, a recent study suggested that women with DCIS have a 3-fold increased risk of death of breast cancer compared with women without DCIS because of the variations in treatment practice, due to geographical access and clinic protocols.5,6

 Click here for more information about breast cancer and treatment.